-They have many different types of conventional Taiwanese desserts, but the one that caught my eye was this one (pictured above).
+They have many different types of conventional Taiwanese desserts, but this one caught my eye (pictured above).

-It is called 凸餅冰淇淋 (it is the name of the cookie and ice-cream).
-The unique dessert at 小庭找茶 has vanilla ice-cream and chewy tapioca inside a traditional cookie made with brown sugar.
+It is called 凸餅冰淇淋 (it is the name of the cookie and ice cream).
+The unique dessert at Mei Jian Tea (小庭找茶) has vanilla ice cream and chewy tapioca inside a traditional cookie made with brown sugar.
 The dessert is not too sweet, and it only costs NT$55.

-Enter the Taichung Second Market from the south side and find a couple of people standing around a stainless steel cart.
+Enter the Taichung Second Market from the south side and find some people standing around a stainless steel cart.
 That is Lai’s Tea Shop!
 The menu is above, but it is in Chinese.
 But I found their English menu online.

 Order their famous black tea.
 It is not too sweet and super refreshing!

-Are you including Taichung Second Market to your itinerary?
+Are you including Taichung Second Market in your Taichung itinerary?

 Well, you should!
 Because sampling Taiwanese food is one of the best highlights in Taichung.
-In one place, you can try many dishes and satisfy all your food cravings.
+You can try many Taichung must-eat dishes in one place and satisfy all your food cravings.

 I hope you enjoyed my post!
 And if you like it, share it and pin it to your Pinterest board!